mayaCostantini/sigstore-the-hard-way-aws/src/04-rekor.md

 sudo mv ~/go/bin/trillian_log_signer /usr/local/bin/
 ```

->  📝 The repository version pinned here correspond to the ones in the original GCP Sigstore the Hard Way tutorial to ensure components compatibility.
+>  📝 The repository versions pinned here correspond to the ones in the original GCP Sigstore the Hard Way tutorial to ensure components compatibility.
 Those version can eventually be updated to a later version.

 ## Run Trillian